Drama in the Diamond II: The Father

 Tomas Lagerman Lundme

-Royal Danish Library and Danske Dramatikere are going through the past of Danish drama and giving iconic classics a new life when they are performed by famous actors and subjected to a modern approach.
-The result is a world premiere of a completely newly written text – perhaps one of the classics of the future.
+Royal Danish Library and Danish Writers Guild revisit classics from the history of Danish drama and give them new life where they are performed by famous actors and subjected to a modern approach.
+The result is the world premiere of a completely new text – perhaps even one of the classics of the future.

-First, it was the Danish-Norwegian Holberg's The Fidget (Den Stundesløse).
-Now we pay tribute to August Strindberg's famous tragedy The Father (Faderen) from 1887.
-The Father premiered at the Casino Theatre in Copenhagen and is a major work in the modern breakthrough.
-The play depicts an intense power struggle between a married couple fighting over custody of their daughter.
+The series previously revisited Den Stundesløse by the Danish-Norwegian playwright Ludvig Holberg.
+This time, the focus is on August Strindberg’s celebrated tragedy The Father from 1887.
+The play premiered at the Casino Theatre and is considered a major work of the Modern Breakthrough.
+It portrays an intense power struggle between a married couple fighting over custody of their daughter.

 Strindberg himself called his play a "tragedy" and is read by many as an artistic adaptation of his own worst nightmare: being driven mad and disenfranchised by a woman.

-With its treatment of timeless themes such as love, marriage, divorce, jealousy, doubt and power, The Father became the subject of great press attention and debate in its time – and continues to provoke and ask questions about gender and relationships today.
+With its treatment of timeless themes such as love, marriage, divorce, jealousy, doubt and power, The Father became the subject of great public debate and media attention in its own time – nd it continues to provoke discussion and raise questions about gender and relationships today.

 Classic text in a new interpretation